skip to content

 Delaying Your Medical Care to Devalue Your Bodily Injury Claim

 Many adjusters will tell you they are “accepting liability” for the wreck when their insured is obviously at fault.
 They will then work diligently to get the property damage claim resolved.
 Do not make the mistake of thinking that this means they will be equally as helpful in getting you the medical care you need.
-The value of your ca’s property damage is pretty much the repair cost or the replacement cost.
+The value of your car’s property damage is pretty much the repair cost or the replacement cost.
 However, with property damage, the insurance company may be held liable for damages that accumulate such as storage fees and compensation for loss of use of the vehicle.
 In order to limit these, they often act facts on settling your property damage claim.

 When it comes to the bodily injury claim, however, the other driver’s insurance has no obligation to pay your medical bills as you go nor do they have a duty to help you obtain medical care if you cannot afford it.
 They typically will assign a separate adjuster who will be much less accommodating.
-Adjusters will often tell bodily injury claimants to go get medical care and pay for it out of pocket and then he will discuss a lump sum settlement at the end.
+Adjusters will often tell bodily injury claimants to go get medical care and pay for it out of pocket and then they will discuss a lump sum settlement at the end.
 The problem with this is that the victim is often already financially strapped from the accidents and inability to work.
-The adjust knows that if the injured claimant is hard-up for cash due to having had to front the bills for all the medical care, then the claimant may stop going to care or miss appointments because of the costs.
+The adjuster knows that if the injured claimant is hard-up for cash due to having had to front the bills for all the medical care, then the claimant may stop going to care or miss appointments because of the costs.
 This ultimately reduces the settlement value of the case and saves the insurance company money.
 Furthermore, the claimant will be more desperate to accept whatever low offer the adjuster makes at the end.
 This issue can be avoided by using your healthcare, filing on your own personal injury protection insurance policy, and/or having a lawyer issue a letter of protection to allow you to treat on credit.

 Failing to Advise You of What Must Be Paid Out of Your Settlement